soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

 1. The first statement of every constructor is a call to another constructor within the class using `this()`, or a call to a constructor in the direct parent class using `super()`.
 2. The `super()` call may not be used after the first statement of the constructor.
 3. If no `super()` call is declared in a constructor, Java will insert a no-argument `super()` as the first statement of the constructor.
-4. If the parent does not have no-argument constructor and the child does not define any constructors, the compiler will throw and error and try to insert a default no-argument constructor into the child class.
+4. If the parent does not have no-argument constructor and the child does not define any constructors, the compiler will throw an error and try to insert a default no-argument constructor into the child class.
 5. If the parent does not have no-argument constructor, the compiler requires an explicit call to a parent constructor in each child constructor.

 **Calling Constructors**
 - The parent constructor is always executed before the child constructor.

 ### Calling Inherited Class Members
-- Java classes may be use any `public` or `protected` member of the parent class, including methods, primitives, or objects references.
+- Java classes may use any `public` or `protected` member of the parent class, including methods, primitives, or objects references.
-- If the parent class and child class are part of the same package, the child may also use any default members defined in the parent class.
+- If the parent class and child class are part of the same package, the child may also use any `default` members defined in the parent class.
 - A child class may never access a `private` member of the parent class, at least not through any direct reference.
   - A `private` member may be accessed indirectly via a `public` or `protected` method.
 - You can use the keyword `this` to access a member of the parent class that are accessible from the child class.